Table of Contents

 Backside of the Road to Hana

-Note: Check with your rental car company will not allow you to drive this section of road.
+Note: Check with your rental car company some will not allow you to drive this section of road.

 Hidden Secret Alelele Falls

-Step Back in Time to Kaupō Store
+Step Back in Time at Kaupō Store

-At mile marker 35, you’ll have reached the historic Kaupō Store established in 1925.
+At mile marker 35, you’ll have reached the historic Kaupō Store, established in 1925.
 The store caters to dazed tourists, most of whom have just completed the road to Hāna, enduring the hair-raising cliff-side twists and turns on the gravel highway.

 Dramatic Landscapes and Panoramas